 Keeping Your Whites White

-- If you need a little extra help whitening and brightening, try adding in an oxygen safe bleach alternative.
-My absolute favorite is The All-Purpose Bleach Alternative from The Laundress.
+Check out my favorite Oxygen Whitener!
 It adds that whitening effect without using traditional bleach in the process.
 I also use this on stains or loads of laundry that need some extra cleaning oomph.

 If your whites are looking a little more grey than white or if they are feeling less than clean, try out these three tips to clean and brighten your whites!
 Not only will your towels feel fluffier and whites look brighter, you won’t need any harsh chemicals or artificial scents to get the job done.